Maria Fernanda Lay: Career

 Since 2010, she has served as secretary of her national group at the Parliamentary Assembly of the Community of Portuguese Language Countries.
 She also led the body's Women's Network from 2010 to 2015.

 On June 17, 2020, Lay made headlines for her involvement in a verbal and physical fight on the floor of the National Parliament with fellow legislator Olinda Guterres.
-After Lay spoke Portuguese during a debate, Guterres criticized her and argued she should instead have spoken in Tetum, a more commonly spoken language in East Timor.
+After Lay spoke Portuguese during a debate, Guterres criticized her and argued she should instead have spoken in Tetum, a more commonly spoken language in Timor-Leste.

-Lay pointed out that the Constitution designates Portuguese as an official language of East Timor.
+Lay pointed out that the Constitution designates Portuguese as an official language of Timor-Leste.
 She criticized Guterres in turn for allegedly having made racist comments, saying that the rival lawmaker had called her a china pirata ("Chinese pirate").
 The two began physically fighting, and they had to be separated by other legislators.

-On June 22, 2023, she was elected president of the National Parliament by a vote of 45-0, with 19 abstentions and one blank ballot.
+On June 22, 2023, she was elected president of the National Parliament by a vote of 45–0, with 19 abstentions and one blank ballot.
 She is the first woman to be elected as speaker of the body.
 On occasions when the president is away on international diplomatic visits or otherwise absent, Lay will be the first woman to assume the functions of the presidency on a temporary basis.